Rodolfo-Cabrera/DSS-Tracker/README.md

 ![Welcome Window](images/Welcome_window.png)

 The first time, only "New User" will be available.
-Clicking on it will prompt you to create an user.
+Clicking on it will prompt you to create a user.

 Click on "New Experiment" and indicate how many groups your experiment will have.